-Our God and God of our Fathers Let our prayers come before Thee.
-Turn not away from our supplication, FOR WE ARE NOT SO PRESUMPTUOUS AND STIFFNECKED AS TO SAY THAT WE ARE WHOLLY RIGHTEOUS AND HAVE NOT SINNED For verily we have sinned, taken from the pages of our prayerbook constitute the supreme confession of the Jew.
+Our God and God of our Fathers

+Let our prayers come before Thee.

+Turn not away from our supplication,

+FOR WE ARE NOT SO PRESUMPTUOUS AND STOFFNECKED AS TO SAY THAT WE ARE WHOLLY RIGHTEOUS

+AND HAVE NOT SINNED

+For verily we have sinned.

-...chotaau...ovinu...poshano... we have sinnned...we have transgressed...we have dealt perversely and the rabbis of old ordained that they be spoken in the the last hour of life by the dying person or of he can no longer speak that they be speken by a rabbi or a friend in his behalf.
+we have sinnned...we have transgressed...we have dealt perversely and the rabbis of old ordained that they be spoken in the the last hour of life by the dying person or of he can no longer speak,